 This Disaster Artist boasts much of the same creative talent behind last year’s This Is The End, which successfully lampooned Hollywood idolatry and the overbearing egos that fuel the film industry.
 We can only hope that Franco’s film harnesses that same energy and enthusiasm to tell the story of the worst film ever made.

-To give an idea of what kind of film The Room is, here’s the theatrical trailer.
+To give an idea of what kind of film The Room is, here’s its most iconic scene.